Recent colonist arriving into Wicklow and Mourne mountains. Now breeding successfully and spreading range West.

 Status

-Colonist to broadleaf forests in eastern Ireland since 2005, now gradually expanding its range to other parts of the country.
+Colonist to broadleaf forests in eastern Ireland since 2005.
+Since then, has greatly expanded its range to almost all other parts of the country.
+Map doesn't reflect their current range.

 Identification